Roast Busters scandal: Renewed investigation

 On 16 December, New Zealand Police arrested two men connected to the Roast Busters gang after a formal complaint of a sexual nature involving a person aged 12 to 16 in 2020 prompted an investigation.
 Police have also issued a warrant for a third man who is currently overseas.
-The arrested men are scheduled to reappear in court on 23 December.
 The accused pleaded not guilty.
 Their names have been suppressed.
+Additional charges were placed in March 2021 after a new complainant came forward.
+In August 2023, they were sentenced to home detention and given permanent name suppression.

 Name

 The name of the group Roast Busters is assumed to be derived from the term "Spit roast", a euphemism for a sexual practice involving two males and one female, and to be a play on the title of the 1984 film Ghostbusters.
 Roast Busters Sandwich Ltd in the United Kingdom changed its name after its Facebook page filled with abuse.